Novoxpert/AlphaFusionNet/README.md

 ```
 ---
 ## Script Cheat‑Sheet
+This section provides a quick-access reference to all major scripts in the AlphaFusionNet ecosystem, outlining what each component does and how to invoke it during development, training, backtesting, and production workflows.
+[For having the complete engine layout, please refer to this.](./docs/layout.md)
 - **`apps/NeuralFusionCore/lib/*.py`** — internal modules for datasets, models, training loops, utilities, and backtesting specialized for direct weights.
 - **`apps/NeuralFusionCore/config.py`** — central configuration / argument helpers used by the scripts.
 - **`apps/ChronoBridge/data_ingest_service.py`** — fetch OHLCV from ClickHouse and news from Mongo for the given interval, and push results (per-symbol ohlcv DataFrame pickles and news DataFrame) to Redis.